semink/semink.github.io/content/publications.md

 ## Journal papers

 1. **Kwak, Semin**, Danya Li, and Nikolas Geroliminis.
 "TwoResNet: Two-level resolution neural network for traffic forecasting on freeway networks."
-Scientific reports (2023, submitted).
+Scientific reports (2024, accepted).
 2. **Kwak, Semin**, Nikolas Geroliminis, and Pascal Frossard.
 "Traffic signal prediction on transportation networks using spatio-temporal correlations on graphs."
 IEEE Transactions on Signal and Information Processing over Networks 7 (2021): 648-659.
 3. **Kwak, Semin**, and Nikolas Geroliminis.
 "Travel time prediction for congested freeways with a dynamic linear model."
 IEEE Transactions on Intelligent Transportation Systems (2020).
 4. **Kwak, Semin**, Joohwan Chun, and Sung Hyuck Ye.
 "Monopulse beam synthesis using a sparse single layer of weights."
 IEEE Transactions on Antennas and Propagation 67, no. 4 (2019): 2787-2791.